manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/teaching/spring2025_machine_behavior.md

 ### Week #10 — Guest Lectures
 ---
 #### Apr 08

 - **Guest Lecture:** [Dylan Thurgood](https://www.oii.ox.ac.uk/people/profiles/dylan-thurgood/)
   - **Title:**  Assessing the role of emotions in the persuasive capabilities of GPT-4: An analysis of articles about climate change
   - **Abstract:** As AI technologies are increasingly transforming how we live, work, and communicate, AI evaluation must take a human-centered approach to realistically reflect real-world performance and impact.
 In this talk, I will discuss how to advance human-centered evaluation, and subsequently, responsible development of AI, by integrating knowledge and methods from AI and HCI.
 First, using explainable AI as an example, I will highlight the challenges and necessity of human (as opposed to automatic) evaluation.
 Second, I will illustrate the importance of contextualized evaluation with real users, revisiting key assumptions in explainable AI research.
 Finally, I will present empirical insights into human-AI interaction, demonstrating how users perceive and act upon common AI behaviors (e.g., LLMs providing explanations and sources).
 I will conclude by discussing the implications of these findings and future directions for responsible AI development.

 #### Apr 10

 - **Guest Lecture:** [Christopher Barrie](https://www.cjbarrie.com/main)
+  - **Title:**  Replication for Language Models
+  - **Abstract:** Excitement about Large Language Models (LMs) abounds.
+These tools require minimal researcher input and yet make it possible to annotate and generate large quantities of data.
+While LMs are promising, there has been almost no systematic research into the reproducibility of research using them.
+This is a potential problem for scientific integrity.
+We give a theoretical framework for replication in the discipline and show that much LM work is wanting.
+We demonstrate the problem empirically using a rolling iterated replication design in which we compare crowdsourcing and LMs on multiple repeated tasks, over many months.
+We find that LMs can be (very) accurate, but the observed variance in performance is often unacceptably high.
+In many cases the LM findings cannot be re-run, let alone replicated.
+This affects “downstream” results.
+We conclude with recommendations for best practice, including the use of locally versioned ‘open source’ LMs.

 ### Week #11 — Guest Lectures
 ---